About the Maryland High School NEDP

 Why Become a High School Graduate in Maryland?

-By 2022, 4.6 million jobs requiring a high school diploma or equivalent will be added to the economy, according to the U.S. Bureau of Labor Statistics.
-Additionally, jobs requiring an associate degree will have the second fastest growth rate.
+More than 7 million job openings requiring a high school diploma or equivalent will be added to the economy each year, on average, from 2016 to 2026, according to the U.S. Bureau of Labor Statistics.
+Additionally, jobs requiring an associate degree will have a growth rate of 7.9% from 2018-2028.
 Your high school diploma is your path to the future for a better career and a sustainable wage.